Neopolita/cv/README.md

 ## gumbug
 ### **GUMBUG** .CTO (*years = 5*)
 > As CTO at Gumbug I acted as founder, managed the tech team and worked on all technical aspects of our three games: Dustland, a Meta heavy match-3 game; Smash Supreme, a real-time competitive casual multiplayer game with millions of players and a very "e-sporty" community; And Notorious 99, a real-time multiplayer game mixing "Brawl Stars" and "Fortnite".
 I also worked on Bugeye, a standalone video streaming solution for mobile apps we integrated in Smash Supreme.
+(Click on images to open video).
 >
 | Dustland | Smash Supreme | Notorious 99 |
 | :---: | :---: | :---: |